buddy-computer/loredb/README.md

 ## Getting Started

 - Build with CMake 3.20+ and vcpkg dependencies.
-- Run `graphdb-cli` for the interactive shell.
+- Run `loredb-cli` for the interactive shell.
 - See `tests/` for usage examples and test coverage.

 ## Contributing